tom-seddon/acorn_mos_disassembly/orig/other/README.md

     OSWORD &7F double-density select in
     drive.b3 does not work.

+# `dfs.2.45.no_mos.rom`

+MOS 3.50's DFS 2.45, but with the MOS ROM parts replaced with 0s.

-# BASIC Editor 1.46
+# `blank.rom`

+Not actually a valid ROM: just a 16 KB file consisting entirely of 0s.

+# `basiced.1.46.rom`; `rbasiced.1.46.rom`; `rbasiced.1.46.relocation.dat`

-My updated version of The BASIC Editor.
+The BASIC Editor 1.46, my updated version of The BASIC Editor.
 See https://github.com/tom-seddon/basic_editor/

 This is included because it's one of very few ROMs that has a